 One other reservation experiment, that with the Alabama-Coushatta Indians, proved more successful.
-The Alabama-Coushattas had some sort of genius for peace and diplomacy lacking in the other tribes, for during the long period of Indian-white conflict in Texas they remained aloof from the struggle.
+During the long period of American Indian-White conflict in Texas the Alabama-Coushattas remained apart from the struggle.
 Even Mirabeau B. Lamar, implacable foe of the Indians generally, stated in his message to the legislature on November 12, 1839, that the Alabama-Coushatta should be guaranteed occupancy of the land, and the Fourth Congress provided two leagues for the Alabamas and two leagues for the Coushattas.
-The encroachment of white settlers, however, prevented the complete occupancy of these tracts, and the Indians had no permanent home until 1854, when by legislative act the state provided for the purchase of 1,280 acres of land in Polk County as a combined reservation for these two groups.
+The encroachment of White settlers, however, prevented the complete occupancy of these tracts, and the Alabamas and Coushattas had no permanent home until 1854, when by legislative act the state provided for the purchase of 1,280 acres of land in Polk County as a combined reservation for these two groups.
 The Alabama-Coushatta Indian Reservation was increased in 1928 by federal purchase to 4,351 acres.
 From 1928 to 1954 the Alabama-Coushattas were trustees of the federal government, thus the management of the reservation was left to the discretion of the national government.
 In 1954 the state of Texas took over as a guardian of the Alabama-Coushattas and nine years later established the Texas Commission for Indian Affairs to deal with the management and administration of the tribe and their lands.
 In 1968 the Tigua Indians of Ysleta del Sur Pueblo received federal recognition and came under the jurisdiction of the commission, which changed its name to the Texas Indian Commission by 1977.